Simcenter Testing Solutions Getting Started with Random Control

 It is also possible to enter the desired DOF.
 The weighting and averages per loop will selected by Simcenter Testlab accordingly to achieve the desired DOF.

-The vibration signal generated by the Simcenter SCADAS hardware is true random.
-This means that in theory, a data sample at some point in time could approach infinity.
-A sudden large amplitude could be a problem – it might exceed the capability of the shaker or amplifier for example, a vacuum tube based amplifier in old days were very sensitive to this).
-More practically, it might cause the test to abort as it exceeds a safety limit.
+The vibration signal generated by the Simcenter SCADAS hardware is true gaussian random.
+This means that in theory, a data sample at some point in time has a non-zero probability to have a large value.
+A sudden large amplitude could be a problem – it might temporarily exceed the capability of the shaker or amplifier (for example, vacuum tube-based amplifiers in old days that were originally used in vibration testing were very sensitive to this).
+More practically, it might cause the test to abort if it exceeds a safety limit.

 The “sigma limiting” and “sigma iteration” settings prevent these large amplitude samples from occurring.
 They are set using the “Advanced…” button in the upper right of the Random Setup worksheet as shown in Figure 13 below: